DarkMachines/high-dimensional-sampling/manual/02_using_testfunctions.md

 | HiddenFunction3 | 6 | 0 | 1 |
 | HiddenFunction4 | 16 | -500 | 500 |

+None have their derivative implemented and they don't need take any arguments at initialisation.

 ## Defining your own `TestFunction`s
 You can define your own testfunctions by creating a class that derives from the